 Terraform – Infrastructure as Code

-Terraform uses an infrastructure a code approach to provide effective, reusable, and safe infrastructure provisioning automation.
+Terraform uses an infrastructure code approach to provide effective, reusable, and safe infrastructure provisioning automation.
 This approach enables operators to increase their productivity, move quicker, and reduce human error.
 Terraform Enterprise does add Workspace Management and UI (shown below) although this is not included with the free version of Terraform.

 Spinnaker – Continuous Deployment